Megaladata 7.3—A Major Release

 The error message displays the time the error occurred (if possible).

-Some button captions were changed from “Apply” to:
+Throughout the application, some button captions were changed from “Apply” to:

-- “Change”: when editing
+- Change: when editing

-- "Add": when added something
+- Add: when adding something

-- “Save”: if saving occurs at this point
+- Save: if saving occurs at this point

-- "OK": in all other cases
+- OK: in all other cases

-In all deletion requests, the text of the "Yes" button is replaced by "Delete".
+In all deletion requests, the text of the "Yes" button is replaced by Delete.

 See also